Skip to content

 Loading…

-Midge Ure – The smell of submarines
+Midge Ure – The importance of food onboard

 HMS Odin - Engine room crew (after a long patrol) 1981 - Brian Wood